 Built for Slack, this app makes it easy to access information about the office, even on the go.
 New hires don’t have to reach out to you for every question they have.
 Instead, this chat-based bot has all the answers for them.

-What’s more, if there isn’t an answer to a question they have, employees just need to create an issue and the app quickly raises a ticket and notifies the manager.
-This way, questions don’t get lost in the sea of messages that are sent back and forth on a daily basis and they also get indexed on the helpdesk for future requirements.
+What’s more, if there isn’t an answer to a question they have, employees just need to create an issue.
+The app quickly raises a ticket and notifies the manager.
+This way, questions don’t get lost in the sea of messages that are sent back and forth.
+They also get indexed on the helpdesk for future requirements.

 4. Make file and information management a breeze

 No one wants to email documents every time they need to share information.
 What’s more, searching for files you need within your folders or even within Slack is too much hassle.
-This is especially true when you just join the organization and have documents to share with the HR and need to read up on the processes followed by the different teams.
+This is especially true when you just join the organization and have documents to share with HR.
+Or if you need to read up on the processes followed by the different teams.

 Integrate Google Calendar within Slack to ensure your employees stay on top of the different meetings they have to attend.